Gluten-Free Lemon Loaf

 This is a skill I've learned over the last 5-6 years to keep me living a fat loss lifestyle without feeling deprived.
 EVER.

 "Recipe hacking" means finding recipes for foods you love and modifying them to be more fat loss-friendly by reducing the carbs/sugar and increasing the protein and fiber.
-We use higher quality ingredients, prioritizing whole, natural, unprocessed foods whenever possible.
+I use higher quality ingredients, prioritizing whole, natural, unprocessed foods whenever possible.

 Could I have ordered a slice of the Starbucks' Iced Lemon Pound Cake made from white flour and white sugar and vegetable oil and who-knows-what-else with its 68 grams of carbs (mostly from sugar)?
 Sure.
 Choosing to eat a dessert that isn't Paleo or gluten-free or whatever doesn't make you a bad person.
 It's just food.

-- Lastly, our Gluten-Free Lemon Loaf has HALF the calories of the Starbucks' Iced Lemon Pound Cake.
+This Gluten-Free Lemon Loaf has HALF the calories of the Starbucks' Iced Lemon Pound Cake.
 Check out how these two desserts stack up:

 Starbucks' Iced Lemon Pound Cake: